MatheoDodi/Arcade-Game-Clone/README.md

-Arcade Game Clone Project (aka Frogger Clone)
+Arcade Game Project (aka Frogger Clone)
 ===============================

 This is a project from Udacity's Nanodegree program "Front-End Web Developer".
 The project is based on the arcade game Frogger by Konami